HSBC to shift $20 billion worth of assets to blockchain-based Digital Vault

-(Reuters) — HSBC aims to shift $20 billion worth of assets to a new blockchain-based custody platform by March, in one of the biggest deployments yet of the widely-hyped but still unproven technology by a global bank.
+(Reuters) — HSBC aims to shift $20 billion worth of assets to a new blockchain-based custody platform by March in one of the biggest deployments yet of the widely hyped but still unproven technology by a global bank.

 The platform, known as Digital Vault, will give investors real-time access to records of securities bought on private markets, HSBC told Reuters, and seeks to capitalize on booming interest in such investments by yield-hungry investors.

 Banks and other financial firms have invested billions of dollars into finding uses for blockchain, a digital ledger that can be instantly and transparently updated.
-Few, however, have come up with practical or widely-used applications.
+Few, however, have come up with practical or widely used applications.

-Proponents say the blockchain will upend the financial sector by cutting out costly processes or the need for middlemen – though there have been few solid examples yet of such revolutionary use.
+Proponents say the blockchain will upend the financial sector by cutting out costly processes or the need for intermediaries — though there have been few solid examples yet of such revolutionary use.

 The HSBC platform will digitize paper-based records of private placements, using blockchain to reduce the time it takes investors to make checks or queries on holdings.

-Records of so-called private placements are typically held on paper and lack standardization, making access tricky and time-consuming.
+Records of private placements are typically held on paper and lack standardization, making access tricky and time-consuming.
 HSBC currently looks after up to $50 billion worth of the assets, it said.

 It is not yet clear, though, how transformational the project could become.
 HSBC could not quantify the amount that could be saved for the bank or its clients by the platform.